 Collectively, the supervisors provide knowledge in diseases of unmet clinical need, in innate and adaptive immunity, in organ transplantation and clinical trials of cell and gene therapies.
 Supervisors also have scientific expertise in relevant models of endogenous tissue repair, and knowledge of bioengineering, disease modelling, drug screens and cell tracking in patients.

-Students of this programme will address these questions with access to King’s world class resources such as the Nikon Imaging Centre, Wellcome Trust – EPSRC Centre of Excellence in Medical Engineering and the MRC Centre for Transplantation.
+Students of this programme will have access to King’s world class resources, such as the Stem Cell Hotel, Nikon Imaging Centre, Wellcome Trust – EPSRC Centre of Excellence in Medical Engineering and the MRC Centre for Transplantation.
 This programme will equip students to further translate science into regenerative medicine so that they graduate with excellent career prospects.

 Cohort 2016 – Homeostasis, regeneration and tumour formation in the mammalian epidermis.
 Listen to a podcast with Cohort 2016 discussing the experience.

 Cohort 2017 – Bench to bedside: Current advances in regenerative medicine